ajwillia-ms/presentations/Enlightenment/life_beyond_16/life_beyond_16.md

 * Plugins & scripts
 * Highly configurable

-Also targets tablet and initial work for mobile devices
+Also on tablet and initial work for mobile devices

 ---